Readers interested in this subject should also refer to the page on this site, titled "Mathematically breaking down the Equation"

 The Strasbourg Cathedral Clock was built on 1353.
 It was restored in 1574.
 By 1788, it stopped completely : worn out and no longer astronomically correct.
 It 1842, the clock mechanics were completely rebuilt by Jean-Baptiste Schwilgué, who has admired the 'dead' clock as a boy

-The Equation Mechanism works through both gears and profiles ( profiles being the vertical equivalent to a cam), The advantage of using a profile/cam - (provided it can be machined accurately) is that it can remove the error inherent in the Obliquity component - which only rather badly approximates a sine function.
+The Equation Mechanism works through both gears and profiles (profiles being the vertical equivalent to a cam), The advantage of using a profile/cam - (provided it can be machined accurately) is that it can remove the error inherent in the Obliquity component - which is only approximates a sine function rather badly..